anishbatra7/Leetcode/README.md

 ### Trees:

 To understand recursion on trees: watch "recursive program to count the number of nodes", "recursive program to count the number of leaves and non leaves", "recursive program to find the height of a tree"

+*It is not easy to understand recursion and find out a recursion solution for the problem.
+When you meet a tree problem, ask yourself two questions: can you determine some parameters to help the node know the answer of itself?
+Can you use these parameters and the value of the node itself to determine what should be the parameters parsing to its children?
+If the answers are both yes, try to solve this problem using a "top-down" recursion solution.
+Or you can think the problem in this way: for a node in a tree, if you know the answer of its children, can you calculate the answer of the node?
+If the answer is yes, solving the problem recursively from bottom up might be a good way.*

 -> base condtions generally include things like - when root is null, when tree is a leaf etc.